orphic-finance/.github/README.md

-Public repo hosting the reamde of the organisation
+Public repo hosting the readme of the organisation